 National administrations send the request for support to the European Commission.

 Prior to any request, they draw up a strategy on how to implement the school scheme.
 Covering a period of 6 years, the country strategy outlines the objectives and priorities, the target groups (primary schools, for example), the products (apples, carrots …) and the education activities (farm visits, school gardens, trainings …).

 Information on the country strategies and monitoring reports in your country.

+A factsheet shows the key facts and figures and examples of activities carried out in the EU in the 2017/2018 school year.
 The summary of the EU school scheme country monitoring report details consolidated results in the EU, such as expenditure, number of children, and quantities distributed.